GilbertzRivi/crazyae2addons/README.md

 - **Crafting Canceller**: Automatically detects and cancels frozen crafting operations, rescheduling them for seamless performance.
 Configurable delay before considering a task frozen.
 - **Round Robin Item P2P Tunnel**: Enables round-robin item distribution between multiple outputs, between multiple item insertions.
 When inputting more items, the tunnel evenly splits the stack across all outputs.
 - **Limited Pattern Provider**: You can break a pattern provider by smelting it, then it will have only one slot for patterns.
+- **Block Entity Tickers**: A costly but effective way to significantly speed up machines.

 More features coming soon!

 ## To-Do

 - [ ] **Processing Pattern NBT Ignore Option**: Add a configuration option to allow processing patterns to ignore NBT data for items returned to the network.
 This would simplify crafting complex items, such as entangled singularities.

-- [ ] **Block Entity Tickers**: A costly but effective way to significantly speed up machines.

-- [ ] **Pattern Cell**: A cell where you can store patterns, and it works with pattern providers, so you can fit more patterns inside one provider.

 - [ ] **Processing Pattern Modifier**: Introduce a pattern modifier that enables players to perform mathematical operations on input/output items in processing patterns (e.g., multiplying all inputs/outputs by `sqrt(2)` or `3`, etc.).